 How does Down syndrome affect your child’s health and development?

 - Congenital heart defects.
-These are heart conditions a baby’s born with that can affect the heart’s shape or how it works, or both.
+These are heart conditions that a baby’s born with.
+These conditions can affect the heart’s shape or how it works, or both.
 About half of babies with Down syndrome have congenital heart defects.
 Like all babies, babies with Down syndrome get heart screening as part of newborn screening tests before they leave the hospital after birth.
 Babies with Down syndrome also get checked by a pediatric cardiologist, a doctor who treats babies and children with heart problems.
 If your baby has a congenital heart defect, treatment may include taking medicines or having heart surgery.
 Sometimes mild heart defects don’t need treatment.

 - Sleep disorders, like obstructive sleep apnea.
 Obstructive sleep apnea is when your child’s breathing stops and starts during sleep because her airway becomes narrow or blocked.
 About 1 in 2 (50 percent) to 3 in 4 babies with Down syndrome (75 percent) have obstructive sleep apnea.
 Snoring is the most common sign of obstructive sleep apnea.
 All children with Down syndrome should be checked for obstructive sleep apnea, even if they don’t snore.
-This can be done during an overnight sleep study in a hospital before they’re 4 years old.
-Your child wears sensors, and a team of health care providers checks your child’s breathing, blood oxygen levels and brain waves while she sleeps.
-Treatment for sleep disorders may include wearing a mask to help your child breathe during sleep.
+This can be done during an overnight sleep study in a special sleep lab to check for sleep problems.
+Your child wears sensors, and a team of health care providers checks your child’s breathing, blood oxygen levels, heart rate and brain waves while she sleeps.
+Treatment for sleep disorders may include wearing a special mask to help your child breathe during sleep.
 Sometimes obstructive sleep apnea happens when a child’s tonsils and adenoids are too big.
 Tonsils and adenoids are lymph tissues near the throat that help protect the body from infection.
-Your child may need surgery to remove your child’s tonsils and adenoids.
+Your child may need surgery to remove his tonsils and adenoids.

 - Vision problems.
 More than half of children with Down syndrome have vision problems.
 Some children with Down syndrome have cataracts.
 This is when the lens of the eye is cloudy instead of clear, making it hard to see.
-An eye doctor called a pediatric ophthalmologist checks your baby’s vision at birth and at 1 year.
+An eye doctor called a pediatric ophthalmologist checks your baby’s vision after birth.
 Children with Down syndrome need regular eye exams.
-She may need glasses, surgery or other treatments to help improve her vision.
+They may need glasses, surgery or other treatments to help improve their vision.